vicsnet/bot_onboarding/uniswap_swap_detection/README.md

 - Finding type is set to Info
 - FInding severity is set to Low
 - Metadata includes
-   - sender: the address of the sender
+   - `sender`: the address of the sender
-   - recipient: the address of the recipient
+   - `recipient`: the address of the recipient
-   - token0: the address of the token deposited
+   - `token0`: the address of the token deposited
-   - token1: the address of the token to be reeceived
+   - `token1`: the address of the token to be reeceived
-   - amount0: amount of token deposited
+   - `amount0`: amount of token deposited
-   - amount1: amount of token to be received
+   - `amount1`: amount of token to be received

 ### Test Data
 The agent behaviour can be verified with the following transactions